ssilverman/QNEthernet/README.md

 ## How to use listeners

-Instead of waiting for certain state at system start, for example _link-up_ or _address-changed_, it's possible to watch for state changes using listeners, and then act on those state changes.
+Instead of waiting for certain states at system start, for example _link-up_ or _address-changed_, it's possible to watch for state changes using listeners, and then act on those state changes.
 This will make your application more robust and responsive to state changes during program operation.